Skip navigation

 Your hot water cylinder is heavy and can contain hundreds of litres of hot water.
 If it tips over in an earthquake it can cause serious damage due to its size and weight.
 If water or gas pipes connected to the cylinder come loose, they can leak water and gas into your home.

 Header tanks are usually found in older homes and will either be in the roof space, or on the roof.
-Even if its empty, a concrete header tank can weigh a lot.
+Even if it's empty, a concrete header tank can weigh a lot.
 If the tank moves in a quake, it can fall through or off the roof – posing a risk of damage and injury.

 A secure water cylinder and header tank increases the chance of keeping the plumbing connections intact – so your whānau can stay safe and use the water after an earthquake.